Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 2. Please ensure that the Lock Pro is within Bluetooth range (recommended 5 meters) of the Hub.
 3. Please check if unplugging and plugging in the power supply of the Hub improves the problem.
 4. Reinsert the batteries into the Lock Pro.
-5. If the problem persists, we will escalate your feedback to our R&D team.
-We would appreciate it if you could provide us with the following information:
-- A screenshot showing the connection signal by navigating to SwitchBot App -> Profile -> Manage Hub -> the relevant Hub

-*If you have already provided this information, our team will review it and follow up with you shortly.
-Thank you for your patience, and please let us know if you need further assistance.

 ---
 ### How to Install the magnet of SwitchBot Lock Pro